 Green tea is created when leaves from Camellia sinensis are dried almost immediately after picking - making the oxidation level of green tea ~0-10%.
 After drying, the leaves can be shaped into needles, spirals, pellets and more.
 Popular green teas from Japan include Sencha, Genmaicha (blended with toasted rice) and Hojicha (roasted after drying).
 In China, popular types are Dragonwell, Gunpowder, Mao Feng and more.

 Oolong teas are made up of leaves oxidized anywhere between 10-80% - a huge range!
 Lightly oxidized oolong teas are generally greener in appearance (like the rolled oolong below), while heavily oxidized teas appear darker.

 China and Taiwan are the main producers of oolong tea, and use some of the following methods to oxidize:

 Puerh tea is fully oxidized tea that is also processed to ferment over time.
-(See our September newsletter about Puerh and read about fermentation vs. oxidation.)
+(More to come in the blog about this!)

 We've barely scratched the surface, so here's further reading for tea geeks looking for more:

 Our favourite coffeetable book is Tea Sommelier, by Gabriella Lombardi.
 Full of beautiful close-ups, this book also includes both Western and Eastern brewing methods for all the featured teas.